Writing an Abstract to Target Researchers

 Don’t include too many details in the abstract

-If you think your abstract is fine now but you need input on writing other parts of your manuscript, then head over to the Wordvice academic resources website, where you will find many more articles, for example on writing the Results, Methods, and Discussion sections of your manuscript, on choosing a title for your paper, or on how to finalize your journal submission with a strong cover letter.
+If you think your abstract is fine now but you need input on abstract writing or manuscript editing, then head over to the Wordvice academic resources website, where you will find many more articles, for example on writing the Results, Methods, and Discussion sections of your manuscript, on choosing a title for your paper, or on how to finalize your journal submission with a strong cover letter.